parkerdyer/catastrophic-works/src/content/konami-code-and-cats.md

 ![It's a cheat code!](img/konami-code/cheat-code.png)
 \

 Game developer Kazuhisa Hasimoto was a Konami employee working on the development of the Gradius arcade game in 1986.
-He didn't want to test every level every time, so he created a cheat code for himself for testing purposes only.
+He didn't want to test every level every time something changed in a higher level, so he created a cheat code for himself for testing purposes only.
 But he forgot to remove the code before the game went to production.

 ![White cat in front of white background](img/konami-code/lukasz-szmigiel-bz_AvHqpPIA-unsplash.jpg)